ThePowerOfSwift/Ultimate-AdBlock/README.md

 - Custom Anti AdBlock CSS elements, updated 10 April 2016
 - Custom Ads CSS elements, updated 10 April 2016
 - Custom Social sharing CSS elements, updated 10 April 2016
-- Javascript files, updated 10 April 2016
+- Javascript files, updated 15 February 2017

 All block data is stored in .txt files.
 Some have different formats.
 For example the pgl.yoyo adservers are all on one line, seperated with a comma.
 The other filters are different.
 Every host is stored on a new line, for clarity.